mathesar-foundation/mathesar-wiki/docs/team/worklogs/brent.md

 ### Architecture

 - Putting notes together into something coherent and consumable by others
-- Prepping for users and permissions meeting
+- Working on expanding layer-perspective documents

 ### Marketing

 - Keeping an eye on Syften notifications
+- Following up with James Smith

+## 2023-10-18

+### Meetings

+- Users and Permissions II

+### Architecture

+- Continued working on putting notes together into something coherent and consumable by others
+- Prepped for users and permissions meeting

 ## 2023-10-17